CVE-2025-4517(tarfile)

 1. Vulnerability Overview

-.tararchive, an attacker can use a carefully crafted malicious archive to write files to any system path outside the target decompression directory.
-This can lead to the overwrite of sensitive files, the execution of unauthorized code, or even complete system compromise.
+• Core Impact: When a program extracts an untrusted .tar archive file, an attacker can use a specially crafted malicious archive to write files to arbitrary system paths outside the target extraction directory.
+This can lead to sensitive file overwriting, unauthorized code execution, or even complete system compromise.

 2. Technical Details